christianacca/web-api-starter/docs/deploy-app.md

 At a high level deployment consists of:

+1. Ensure shared services have been created and RBAC permissions assigned to allow for role assignments to be made
-1. Deploying the infrastructure required for the app (see section ["Deploying infra from CI/CD"](#deploying-infra-from-cicd))
+2. Deploying the infrastructure required for the app (see section ["Deploying infra from CI/CD"](#deploying-infra-from-cicd))
-2. Deploying the app into the infrastructure (see section ["Deploying app from CI/CD"](#deploying-app-from-cicd))
+3. Deploying the app into the infrastructure (see section ["Deploying app from CI/CD"](#deploying-app-from-cicd))
-3. Grant access to the teams members to the resources in Azure for the environment (see section ["Granting access to Azure resources"](#granting-access-to-azure-resources))
+4. Grant access to the teams members to the resources in Azure for the environment (see section ["Granting access to Azure resources"](#granting-access-to-azure-resources))

 This repo contains various powershell scripts (see [tools directory](../tools)) that can be run from the command-line to automate the deployment tasks above and [github workflows](../.github/workflows) that automate CI/CD pipelines for the same deployments.

 For more information on how these github workflows for the project were set up: [create-github-actions-infrastructure-pipeline](create-github-actions-infrastructure-pipeline.md)

+## Shared services

+The shared services required for the app are:
+* Azure container registry (ACR)

+To install the shared services, run the following script github workflow: [Infrastructure Deploy Shared Services](../.github/workflows/infra-deploy-shared-services.yml)

 ## Infrastructure

+> [!Note]
-> Note: Image represents deployment to the dev environment.
+> Image represents deployment to the dev environment.
 > Other environments will have the same resources but with different names, plus production and qa environments will also have failover instances for SQL and AKS pods

 **TODO: Add image describing infrastructure deployment**